vhurtado85/Seattle-Airbnb/README.md

 # Seattle-Airbnb in Malloy

+Working on this project gave me the opportunity to fully engage with a real-world dataset using Malloy.
+I explored Airbnb listings across Seattle from 23 December 2024, diving into everything from pricing to popularity.
+What stood out to me was how Malloy makes querying and visual storytelling seamless—it wasn’t just numbers, it was insight.
+I learned how to break down listings by neighborhood and room type, compare average prices, and even segment by host behavior.
+The scatter plots made it clear that expensive listings don’t necessarily mean better performance—affordability and availability drive reviews.
+This was also my first real introduction to Markdown in practice within the platform.
+I used it to organize sections, embed the Airbnb and Space Needle logos, etc., and create a clean, engaging flow between visuals and narrative.
+That visual formatting added structure and clarity, helping the data tell its story.
+Lastly, this project taught me that when you combine structured queries with clean design, you don’t just build a dashboard—you build a story.
+Hurdles were figuring out the image embedding and resizing but also making sure that the code would run.
+Hopefully it can inspire you to also make a great project.

 ## Seattle ![Airbnb Logo](https://img.shields.io/badge/Airbnb-%23ff5a5f.svg?style=for-the-badge&logo=Airbnb&logoColor=white) Rental Data Insights (23 Dec 2024) from [Inside Airbnb](https://insideairbnb.com/get-the-data/)

 source: listings is duckdb.table('c:/Users/.../Project 2/SeattleListings.csv')